wmo-im/wis2box/docs/source/user/data-ingest.rst

     :alt: MinIO new folder path

 .. note::
-    The folder in which the file is placed defines the topic you want to share the data on and should match the datasets defined in your data mappings.
+    The folder in which the file is placed will be used to determine the dataset to which the file belongs.

-    The first 3 levels of the WIS2 topic hierarchy ``origin/a/wis2`` are automatically included by wis2box when publishing data notification messages.

-    For example:
+    The wis2box-management container will match the path of the file to the dataset defined in the data mappings by checking it either contains the metadata identifier or the topic (excluding 'origin/a/wis2/').

+    For example, using a filepath matching the metadata identifier:

+    * Metadata identifier: ``urn:wmo:md:it-roma_met_centre:surface-weather-observations.synop``
+    * upload data in path containing: ``it-roma_met_centre:surface-weather-observations.synop``

+    For example using a filepath matching the topic hierarchy:

-    * data to be published on: ``origin/a/wis2/cd-brazza_met_centre/data/core/weather/surface-based-observations/synop``
+    * Topic Hierarchy: ``origin/a/wis2/cd-brazza_met_centre/data/core/weather/surface-based-observations/synop``
-    * upload data in the path: ``cd-brazza_met_centre/data/core/weather/surface-based-observations/synop``
+    * upload data in the path containing: ``cd-brazza_met_centre/data/core/weather/surface-based-observations/synop``

-    The error message ``Topic Hierarchy validation error: No plugins for minio:9000/wis2box-incoming/... in data mappings`` indicates you stored a file in a folder for which no matching dataset was defined in the data mappings.
+    The error message ``Path validation error: Could not match http://minio:9000/wis2box-incoming/... to dataset, ...`` indicates that a file was stored in a directory that could not be matched to a dataset.

 After uploading a file to ``wis2box-incoming`` storage bucket, you can browse the content in the ``wis2box-public`` bucket.
 If the data ingest was successful, new data will appear as follows: